katehret/compinion/README.md

 This folder contains the scripts for data analysis, clean-up and the retrieval of the subjectivity markers.

 #### Statistics
-This folder contains the original data set, all statistics described in the related publication and extensive additional stastistics.
+This folder contains all statistics described in the related publication and additional stastistics.